JonathanWilbur/mueller-report/volume1.md

 probably be sufficient to obtain and sustain a conviction. " justice Manual§ 9-27.220.

-In brief, the key facts are that, on June 3, 2016, Robert Goldstone emailed Donald Trump Jr., to passalong from Emin and Aras Agalarov an "offer" from Russia's "Crown prosecutor" to "the Trump campaign" of "official documents and information that would incriminate Hillary and her dealings with Russia and would be very useful to \[Trump Jr.'s\] father."
+In brief, the key facts are that, on June 3, 2016, Robert Goldstone emailed Donald Trump Jr., to pass along from Emin and Aras Agalarov an "offer" from Russia's "Crown prosecutor" to "the Trump campaign" of "official documents and information that would incriminate Hillary and her dealings with Russia and would be very useful to \[Trump Jr.'s\] father."
 The email described this as "very high level and sensitive information" that is "part of Russia and its government's